 First of all our room was fantastic: it was very large (49 sq. meters) with a living room and two sofa beds.
 We had one of the Junior Suites in the ATHENA complex (room 912).
 This came with a “private” pool shared with only a handful of neighbouring rooms and it was mostly empty!
 All pools in Aldemar have sea water and are perfectly clean, so I was not anxious at all about my 6 year old daughter spending a whole week splashing about non-stop.
 Also, the whole resort is in top shape and everyday we saw people doing some kind of improvement or gardening so that the place will look and function at its best.

 Our bathroom had a shower, a jacuzzi and free toiletries.
-Rooms are cleaned twice a day, one thoroughly in the morning and then a second time in the afternoon trash and dirty dishes are collected. mattresses are by COCOMAT which means that we slept very comfortably for the duration of our stay.
+Rooms are cleaned twice a day, one thoroughly in the morning and then a second time in the afternoon trash and dirty dishes are collected.
+Mattresses are by COCOMAT; this and great anti snoring pillow set provided the ultimate comfort for the whole time of our stay.
 The air-con worked wonderfully and Internet was fast and free, although I think that for basic rooms you need to pay extra if you are going to require a lot of MB usage.

 For breakfast (which thank god was until 11 am) we were in the VIP El Greco restaurant where Ms. Olga makes the best omelets ever: you choose the ingredients and after a short while she produces her magic.
 There was also nice bread, local honey, yogurt and high-end charcuterie (think prosciutto and good quality hams), local and international cheeses plus a TON of fresh fruit.
 Aldemar seems obsessed with fruit and I ended up eating much more than I usually do, as it is always fresh and in season.
 Plus we had a” fruit boy” come every day in our suite and we could choose our fruit to snack on mid-day at least until the next meal!